- What Is Due Diligence?

 - Is the seller retaining accounts receivable and their associated accounts payable in the sale?

 - Can the buyer ask the seller to hold a specific amount of working capital as a condition of sale?
 If a buyer asks the seller to hold a certain amount – say $300,000 – in the bank account as working capital without changing the purchase price, this effectively reduces it.
 However, the $300K reduction is not explicitly incorporated in the EBITDA multiple the seller is requiring.
-This way the buyer gets what amounts to a reduction in purchase price, while the seller can feel that they did get the multiple that they were asking for.
+In this way, the purchaser receives a deduction in the purchase price, while the vendor can be satisfied that they obtained the desired multiple.

 Inventory is classified as a current asset on the company’s balance sheet.
 There are three types: raw materials, work in progress, and finished goods.